TigreGotico/ovos-flashrank-reranker-plugin/README.md

 The following models are available for use with the `FlashRankMultipleChoiceSolver`:

-## Available Models

-The following models are available for use with the `FlashRankMultipleChoiceSolver`:

 | Model Name                   | Description                                                                                                   |
 |------------------------------|---------------------------------------------------------------------------------------------------------------|
 | ms-marco-TinyBERT-L-2-v2     | (default) [Model card](https://www.modelcards.com/ms-marco-TinyBERT-L-2-v2)                                     |